zhoujingweb3/web3j-eth-sample/src/main/resources/Blog/Wallet.md

 # Ethereum Wallet Operations in Java
 🌍 **Languages:** [English](Wallet.md) | [简体中文](Wallet.zh.md)

 Web3j is a very useful tool, but it can be a bit complex to use.
-Therefore, I have written some usage examples in the hope that they will be helpful to everyone.
+Therefore, I have written some usage examples that might help you.
 This chapter focuses on wallet-related operations.

 ## Dependencies